 Through exploring the School of Communication and Journalism website, you will find that we offer a wide variety of courses in our four programs.

 In the 1920s, the Department of English was home to the first journalism courses offered on Auburn’s campus.
 Journalism became an official major in 1934, and in 1974 became its own department.
 Professor Emeritus Jack Simms, an Auburn alumnus, founded the Department of Journalism.
 He served as a professor and the first head of the Department of Journalism from 1974-1992.
-The groundwork created by Simms shaped today’s department.
+The groundwork created by Simms shaped today’s School.

 Professor Emeritus Bert E. Bradley played a significant role in the establishment of the Department of Speech Communication.
 He was head of the department and a professor from 1973-1989.
 His legacy lives on in the minds of the many people that knew him well.
 The prestigious Bert E. Bradley Award has been awarded since 1990.
 This award recognizes students at the graduate and undergraduate level who excel in the areas of scholarship, service, research, and teaching.

 The Department of Communication began offering courses in the area of mass communication in 1952.
 These courses evolved into the Radio/Television/Film major.
 Professor Emeritus Jay Sanders introduced media courses when it was known as Alabama Polytechnic Institute.
 In 1985, after more than thirty years dedicated to teaching film and media courses, he retired from the university system.
 The department recognized his contributions to the field through the annual Jay Sanders Film Festival.